Austria: Allied occupation

-On 15 May 1955, after talks which lasted for years and were influenced by the Cold War, Austria regained full independence by concluding the Austrian State Treaty with the Four Occupying Powers.
-On 26 October 1955, after all occupation troops had left, Austria declared its "permanent neutrality" by an act of parliament.
+On 15 May 1955, after talks which lasted for years and were influenced by the Cold War Austria regained full independence by concluding the Austrian State Treaty with the allies of World War II.
+On 26 October 1955, all occupation troops had left and Austria declared its permanent neutrality by an act of parliament.
 This day is now Austria's National Day, a public holiday.

+The status of Tyrol was a lingering problem between Austria and Italy.
+To this day, there are 20 different squares in Austrian cities called "Südtiroler Platz" (South Tyrolean Square) in memory of the supposed loss of the Austrian territories.
+Terrorist acts by the South Tyrolean independence movement have been documented in the 1950s and 1960s.
+A great degree of autonomy was granted to Tyrol by the Italian national government.

 The political system of the Second Republic is based on the constitution of 1920 and 1929, which was reintroduced in 1945.
-The system came to be characterised by Proporz, meaning that most posts of political importance were split evenly between members of the Social Democratic Party of Austria (SPÖ) and the Austrian People's Party (ÖVP).
+The system came to be characterised by Proporz, whereby most posts of political importance were split proportionately between members of the Social Democratic Party of Austria (SPÖ) and the Austrian People's Party (ÖVP).
 Interest group "chambers" with mandatory membership (e.g. for workers, business people, farmers) grew to considerable importance and were usually consulted in the legislative process, so hardly any legislation was passed that did not reflect widespread consensus.

 Since 1945, governing via a single-party government has occurred twice: 1966–1970 (ÖVP) and 1970–1983 (SPÖ).
 During all other legislative periods, either a grand coalition of SPÖ and ÖVP or a "small coalition" (one of these two and a smaller party) ruled the country.